datawire/forge/DEVELOPING.md

 # Forge

-The forge project contains a frontend (react GUI) and backend for a deployment controller for kubernetes.

-## Developing

-The frontend has a react implementation of a UI for the controller.
-The backend has the flask implementation of the controller.

-### Deploying

-The `deploy` script has the code necessary to deploy the local code into whatever kubernetes cluster your kubectl happens to be point at.

-NOTE: This will create/overwrite a deployment and a service named forge.

-### Running the frontend locally:

-1. Follow the setup directions in frontend/README.md

-2. Set the REACT_APP_FORGE_RTM environment variable to point to wherever you want to run the backend.
-(If you are running the backend locally, this is likely `http://localhost:5000`.)

-3. From the frontend directory, run `npm run start`.
-This should automatically open up a new browser tap with app running.

-### Running the backend locally:
+The forge command line tool depends on a functioning docker and kubectl.
+You will also need istioctl in order to test the istio integration.

+PLEASE NOTE: Make sure that kubectl is pointed at a disposable kubernetes cluster when you hack on forge since running the tests will perform deployments into your cluster.

+## Setting up a dev environment:

-1. Create a python virtualenv.
+0. Create a python virtualenv for forge development.

-2. From your virtualenv run `pip install -r requirements.txt`
+1. `git clone` this repo

+2. `cd` into the directory containing this file

-3. Then run `pip install -e .`
+3. From your virtualenv run `pip install -e .`

-3. From your virtualenv run `forge serve`.
-   This will run the backend on `http://localhost:5000` by default.
+4. Hack away...

+## Running tests:

+You can run tests by running `py.test` from your repo.
+As noted above, the tests will perform kubectl apply operations against your cluster, so make sure kubectl is pointed at a cluster where this is ok to do.
+An easy way to do this is to point it at minikube.